 A gap analysis is a useful project management tool to help you identify how to get from point A to point B. While a gap analysis can be used at any time, you can get the most out of your analysis when you apply it strategically to a specific project or initiative.
 Here are a few scenarios where using a gap analysis can help you gather the contextual data you need to improve your business.

-If your team is looking to create a strategic plan for growth, using a gap analysis early on in the strategic planning process can help give your team a good starting point.
-A gap analysis provides data-driven guidance on what your team needs to get from their current state to a specific end goal.
-That way, your team has at least some sort of footing when they begin creating a strategic plan to grow and improve your business.Read: New to strategic planning?
+If your team is looking to create a strategic growth plan, using a gap analysis early in the strategic planning process can help give your team a good starting point.
+A gap analysis provides data-driven guidance on how your team goes from their current state to a specific end goal.
+For example, if you’re planning next quarter’s strategy, you can use a gap analysis to review what you achieved in the current quarter.
+Compare that to the goals you had originally set and you’ll be able to identify opportunities to improve in the coming months.Read: New to strategic planning?
 Start here.

-If your team is unexpectedly underperforming, creating a gap analysis can help you identify any shortcomings in your team's current situation.
-Once you identify the root cause of the gap, your team can improve processes to fix the issue without interrupting production.
+If your team is unexpectedly underperforming, a gap analysis can be a useful tool to identify any shortcomings.
+Once you identify the root cause of the gap in your current situation, your team can improve processes to fix the issue without interrupting production.
 For example, a project manager at an assembly line may notice that production is not meeting expectations.
 After completing a gap analysis, they find the root cause to be an issue with some machinery.
-Because they’re able to fix the issue, and because the project manager created a gap analysis previously, they’re able to develop a solution to make up for the number of products they weren’t produced due to the defect.
+Now they know exactly what to fix to improve production.

 If your team is compiling business information for investors or for other business requirements, a gap analysis can be an extremely helpful tool.
 A gap analysis is useful in this situation because it provides more contextual information than just hard numbers.
 If management is worried that your team is underperforming for whatever reason, a gap analysis can quell any worries with a detailed plan of how your team is going to close the gap.

-While it may seem complex, creating a gap analysis is not as complicated as it seems.
+While it may seem complex, using the gap analysis process is not as complicated as it seems.
 Try this four-step process to create a gap analysis for your team.

-This is also a good time to evaluate your current processes.
+At the same time, evaluate your current processes with a business process analysis (BPA).
 If you're aiming to make process improvements as part of your strategy, looking at the current state of your business process is important.
-This can help you identify which process improvement methodology you want your team to use to reach the desired target state.Read: The beginner’s guide to business process management (BPM)
+This can help you identify which process improvement methodology your team should use to reach the desired target state.Read: The beginner’s guide to business process management (BPM)